Prayer For Adoration Of The Blessed Sacrament

 5. Open yourself up to His grace.
 Ask God to fill you with His love and mercy during your time in Adoration.
 Surrender yourself completely

-READ: Prayer For My Health
+READ: Prayer For Mom And Baby

 How To Pray During Adoration Of The Blessed Sacrament